bitcoin-api/bitcoin-api/README.md

 ## Demo Videos

-> Note: the below demos have been deprecated in favour better tech in this repo
+> Note: the below demos have been deprecated in favour of better tech in this repo

 * **[Withdrawing Bitcoin from Bitcoin-Api Instance Using Postman, Demo Video on Twitter](https://twitter.com/Bitcoin_Api_io/status/1294575054479654913/video/1)**